This post is also available in: Nederlands

 Read more about meditation and its benefits in this article by Wendy Van Mieghem, European Certified Psychotherapist, writer and teacher.
 Wendy offers Inspiration & Tools for Conscious Living with her postcards, books, online courses, webinars and a certified education.

 There are a lot of different views and opinions about what meditation is.
 You can find ideas on meditation in almost every religion and spiritual school; varying from Christianity (praying) to Tibetan Buddhism or Hinduism.

-As a teacher and psychotherapist, I work on a daily base with meditation and mindfulness.
+As a teacher and psychotherapist, I work on a daily basis with meditation and mindfulness.
 I developed a vision on working with meditation that stands apart from (and is easy to integrate in any) religion.
 In this article I’d like to share with you my view on meditation.

 To meditate means to draw your attention inwards.
 Meditation is a state of being in which you think constructively.
 You use your thoughts to focus your attention.
 Attention follows thoughts.

 Even though the goal of meditation may differ per opinion, spiritual school or religion, there is consensus on two things:

 - meditation helps to find rest and relaxation